polkadot-developers/substrate-developer-hub.github.io/docs/index.md

    the included runtime modules such as: balances, staking, block-period, fees, governance, etc...
 For a tutorial on doing this, see [Start a Private Network with Substrate](tutorials/start-a-private-network/index.md).

-2. **With the Substrate FRAME**: You can easily create your own custom blockchain using the FRAME.
-This affords you a very large amount of freedom over your own blockchain's logic, letting you change datatypes, select from the library of modules, and add your own custom modules.
+2. **With Substrate FRAME**: You can easily create your own custom runtime using FRAME.
+This affords you a very large amount of freedom over your own blockchain's logic, letting you change data types, select from the library of modules, and add your own custom modules.
 Much can be changed without touching the block-authoring logic since it is directed through on-chain logic.
 If this is the case, then the existing Substrate binary can be used for block authoring and syncing.
 If the block authoring logic needs to be modified, then a new block-authoring binary must be built as a separate project and used by validators.
 This is how the Polkadot relay chain is built and should suffice for almost all needs in the near future.
 For a tutorial on this, see